Copyright © 2014: Manila Retina Specialists All Rights Reserved

 Not all floaters need treatment, only those that affect quality of life.
 Only certain types of floaters called Weiss rings have a good success rate as of now, so I limit treatment to this type.

 Treatment is outpatient, and we use topical anesthesia.
 Treatment may be in 1-3 sessions, in case of residual floaters.
 Chirag Shah et al shows a single treatment success rate of 50-60 percent.
+Its not uncommon to have more than 1 treatment session.
 You have to be patient, as initially you may experience more floaters, as we attempt to vaporize the remaining pieces.